Why Do Customers Leave Your Business?

 A customer might feel bad about your business if they start hearing bad things about services or products, even if they haven’t had any problems personally.
 Plus, negative fame will be used against you by your competitors!
 They might point this out to win your customers over.

 What to do?
 Be aware of customers’ problems and solving processes.
 Never leave a customer unhappy or frustrated.
 Make sure everything is done within respect and legal frames.
 Make sure there aren’t any unsolved problems.
-Keep reviews under control, respond to bad ones and reach out to unhappy customers.
+Keep reviews under control, respond to bad ones, and reach out to unhappy customers.

 9. Pricing

 Well, finally, the one that is a pain in the neck.
 People will never be satisfied with your pricing; let’s face it.
-They’ll always ask for discounts and other possible ways to pay lower.
+They’ll always ask for discounts and other possible ways to pay less.
 And most of the time, especially for small businesses, this affects the purchase decision.

 What to do?
 Extend their trial, offer them some months for free or some discount when your customers are about to leave your business.
 It will show that you care for them and your promotion will attract them to stay with you.